github twitter linkedin instagram email

 If you don’t know, YOLO

 I’m not going to tell you to not do things that are risky; personally I find “safe” boring and “dangerous” insane, so I spend a lot of time trying to find the right balance of “unsafe, in the safest way possible.”
 If you’re like me, spend your time building the skills and knowledge to get yourself out of situations you should never find yourself in.
-If you have the resources, investing in tools (or other equipment) can help here as well.
+If you have the resources, investing in tools (or other equipment) can help significantly.

 What does this mean for your professional life?
 There are plenty of situations that you might find yourself in where you’re “over your head” and find the need for additional knowledge, equipment, a partner, or a plan.
-Prepardness in all of these situations (by having made early investments in knowledge, or the ability to call a mentor to go over a plan) can help alleviate the uncertainty and feat associated with feeling stuck.
+Prepardness in all of these situations (by having made early investments in knowledge, or the ability to call a mentor to go over a plan) can help alleviate the uncertainty and fear associated with feeling stuck.

-I’m always available at hello@mikemcdonald.co or @asciimike if you want to chat about emergency prepardness, off roading, or product management (there are a surprising number of parallels).
+So, if you don’t know, reach out!
+I’m always available at hello@mikemcdonald.co or @asciimike if you want to chat about emergency prepardness, four wheeling, or product management (there are a surprising number of parallels).

 [1] This was usually done as a “call and response” where the gondola operator would say “if you don’t know…” and everyone else would respond “don’t go!”
 I started responding with various quips such as “YOLO!”, “buy insurance”, and “feign ignorance”.
 If this post doesn’t convince you that these are all terrible ideas, I suggest reading it again.